Ahmadmmasri/simple-reading-blog-c-/README.md

 # simple-reading-blog C#
-C# program had made in 2nd in visual programming class.
-•	Feature: Reading blog have some scientific topics
+C# program Reading blog have some scientific topics